KyloIO/kylo-docs/how-to-guides/DataIngestTeradataTDCHTemplate.rst

         - Enter **Description** (optional)
     - Tab 2: Feed Details
         - Select **Data Source** and provide its details as prompted on form
-        - **Initialize Teradata Feed Parameters**
-            (The defaults in this section should work for most feeds out of the box.
-Change the database create options based on expected data volume.)

-            - **Target Database**:
-                - Determines target database to load data into
-                - Default value: **Teradata**
-                - If ingest to Teradata is to be skipped for any reason, select *Not Set* from dropdown
-            - **Teradata Database Create Options**
-                - Defines database create parameters if it does not exist.
-The database will take the name of the feed's category.
-                - Default value: **FROM dbc AS PERMANENT = 60000000, SPOOL = 120000000**
-            - **Teradata Export Batch Size**
-                - Number of rows submitted in a batch, for insert into the DB.
-                - Default value: **10000**
-            - **Teradata Export Force Staging**
-                - Specify whether a staging table will always be used for export
-                - Default value: **false**
-            - **Teradata Export Method**
-                - Purpose: Specifies the export method.
-Two methods are supported: *batch.insert* and *internal.fastload*
-                - Default value: **batch.insert**
-            - **Teradata Export Number of Mappers**
-                - Specify the number of mappers used by the export job
-                - Default value: **4**
-            - **Teradata Export Query Band**
-                - Set session level query band.
-Specified by a string in the format: key=value;
-                - Default value: **(blank)**
-            - **Teradata Export Truncate Strings**
-                - If *true*, strings in source data that are larger than target column width will be truncated to match column width.
-If *false*, such strings will cause job to fail.
-                - Default value: **true**
-            - **Teradata Export Use XViews**
-                - Specifies if Teradata XViews will be used to get system information
-                - Default value: **false**
-            - **Teradata Export Utility**
-                - Specify the export tool
-                - Default value: **TDCH**
-                - If ingest to Teradata is to be skipped for any reason, select *Not Set* from dropdown
-            - **Teradata Merge Strategy**
-                - Specifies how source table is merged into target table
-                - Default value: **SYNC**
-                - Two strategies are supported:
-                    (1) *SYNC*: This will truncate the target table, and populate it with source table data (2) *APPEND*: This will append source table data to the existing data in target table.
-            - **Teradata Table Create Options**
-                - Define table create options if it does not exist.
-The table will take the name of the feed.
-                - Default value: **NO PRIMARY INDEX**
-                - Note: It is recommended that the table be created with the above default option.
-Otherwise, ingests may fail due to constraints.
-            - **Teradata Table Default Column Definition**
-                - Define the type for the columns in the target table, it is not existing and thus gets created by this feed.
-                - Default value: **VARCHAR(5000)**
-                - Note: The type is recommended to be kept as VARCHAR.
-The size can be increased or decreased based upon expected maximum width of the source data.
     - Tab 3: Table
         - Define the target table schema for Hive.
         - Teradata ingest will first land the data in Hive, and then export it to Teradata DB